LanguageTechnologyLab/MultiLex-PT/README.md

 ## Full Release TBC
 Full release of the dataset, including gold labels, shall be made available after the completion of the Multilingual Lexical Simplification Pipeline (MLSP-2024) shared-task hosted at BEA.
+This shared-task uses data from MultiLex-PT meaning that full release of the dataset would result in an unfair advantage.

 For more information on MLSP-2024 please see: https://sites.google.com/view/mlsp-sharedtask-2024/home